IreneKilgannon/pands-project/README.md

 # Instantiate the object
 reg = LinearRegression()

-# Select the columns of interest from the dataset
+# Select the columns of interest from the dataset, X is the feature, y is the target variable
 X = iris['petal_length'].values
 y = iris['petal_width'].values